 Can a solar generator power a whole house?

-The short answer is, if the solar system is set up properly with all of the needed components.
+The short answer is YES, if the solar system is set up properly with all of the needed components.

-There are other factors such as components, builds, and budgets that go into play, but it is possible and- sometimes- easy to have solar generators power a whole house to completely being powered by off grid solar power and save money.
+There are other factors such as components, builds, and budgets that go into play, but it is possible and- sometimes- easy to have solar generators power a whole house to be completely powered by off-grid solar power and save money.

-In this article, let's break down the number and showcase some equipments to get for DIY solar system setup
+In this article, let's break down everything you need to know and detail some equipment you'll need for your DIY solar system setup.

 How Much Electrical Power Do I Need To Power My House?